-San Francisco, California, knows its stuff when it comes to good food.
+There are so many choices when it comes to getting great food in San Francisco.
 In order to keep up with their trendy inhabitants, most restaurants try to utilize ingredients from local markets and get their meat from farms nearby.
 Not all of the restaurants on this list offer organic dishes, but they are all well respected and high-ranking establishments that people frequent again and again.
-Here are 11 restaurants in San Francisco that will have you coming back for seconds.
+Here are the top 10 restaurants in San Francisco that will have you coming back for seconds.

 10. Liholiho Yacht Club – 871 Sutter St, San Francisco, CA

 Can’t decide between Hawaiian, Indian or Chinese for dinner?
-Then Liholiho Yacht Club is the place to go.
+The Liholiho Yacht Club is the place to go for great food in San Francisco with a Southeast-Asian flare.
 The restaurant boasts a casual atmosphere with not so casual dishes, think fried game hen with kale and duck liver toast with pickled pineapple.
 For you Arrested Development fans, try the Bluth Cocktail.
 It’s made with banana liqueur.

 9. Delfina – 3621 18th St, San Francisco, CA